The Network Usage Monitor Applet (NUMA)

 - Cinnamon Version 2.2 or higher ie. It can be used with all supported versions of Mint.

-- It currently assumes the NMClient and NetworkManager libraries are in use as is the case in Mint versions up to 18.3 and most other current distro versions.
+- Version 3.2.4 requires the NMClient and NetworkManager libraries to be in use as was the case in Mint versions up to 18.3 and most other current distro versions at that time.

 - The Applet: